k0nserv/hugotunius.se/_posts/2017-10-22-5-awesome-rust-projects.md

 There's a lot of interesting work being done with Rust and here are five of the  most interesting projects.

 ## Servo

+[Servo](https://servo.org/) is Mozilla's headline project.
+A brand new browser engine written in Rust.
+Servo is exciting because it promise to bring a new better take on parallelism to the browser engine paradigm.
+Rust's excellent support and safety for parallel execution enables Servo to utilize the many cores of modern computers better than ever before.
+The best thing is we don't have to wait for Servo to be completed before these benefits are realized.
+With the [Quantum project](https://wiki.mozilla.org/Quantum) Mozilla aims to bring parts of Servo to Firefox before Servo is completed.
+The first step in this plan is [Stylo](https://wiki.mozilla.org/Quantum/Stylo), the CSS subsystem from Servo, landing in Firefox.
+It's enabled by default in Firefox 57 which is the current beta version.
+Those interested in this work should read [Inside a super fast CSS engine: Quantum CSS (aka Stylo)](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/) by [Lin Clark](https://twitter.com/linclark).
+I believe that Firefox is about to enjoy a renaissance as the best browser thanks to the improvements from the Servo project.

 ## Redox